udocker - be anywhere

 Run the container

-Check the script udocker-files/run-keras.sh and modify it the slurm options and partition:
+Check the script udocker-files/run-keras.sh and modify the slurm options and partition as you see fit:

 sbatch run-keras.sh